Utility scams increase during holiday season

 - Sign up for My Account and manage your SRP accounts online 24/7.

-- Arizona residents who believe they are a target or victim of fraud contact the state Attorney General's office at (602) 542-5763.
+- Arizona residents who believe they are a target or victim of fraud should contact the state Attorney General's Office at (602) 542-5763.

 How to identify SRP employees

-- Identify themselves and the purpose of their visit
+- SRP employees identify themselves and the purpose of their visit.

-- Drive company vehicles permanently marked with the SRP name and logo
+- SRP employees drive company vehicles permanently marked with the SRP name and logo.

-- Our employees only enter a customer's home upon request or while on official company business
+- SRP employees only enter a customer's home upon request or while on official company business.